-The purpose of this Request for Applications/Proposals (RFA/P) is to provide public services to residents of the City of Palm Bay, consistent with Palm Bay City Council's approved CDBG plans and strategies.
+The purpose of this Request for /Proposals (RFP) is to provide public services to residents of the City of Palm Bay, consistent with Palm Bay City Council's approved CDBG plans and strategies.

-The City of Palm Bay's Housing Division of the Community & Economic Development Department is interested in funding a wide range of public services for the residents within the city limits of Palm Bay.
+The City of Palm Bay's Housing Division is interested in funding a wide range of public services for the residents within the city limits of Palm Bay.
 Projects should enhance, expand, or create services that contribute to a continuum of care that is comprehensive and consistent with the City of Palm Bay's U.S. Department of Housing and Urban Development (HUD) approved FY 2022-2027 Consolidated Plan.

 In growing numbers, service providers, governments, other funders, and the public are calling for clearer evidence that the resources expended actually produce benefits for people.
 Through the RFP process, the City utilizes evaluation criteria in the selection of programs and services to ensure a positive impact on communities and accountability.
-Applicants will be required to describe their proposed program in relation to the City of Palm Bay's pending FY 2022-2027 Consolidated Plan.
+Applicants will be required to describe their proposed program in relation to the City of Palm Bay's pending PY 2022-2027 Consolidated Plan.

-All applicants requesting funding under this RFA shall be initially reviewed by the City's Housing & Community Development Division for eligibility in accordance with HUD regulations.
-All applicants will be required to make individual presentations before the Community Development Advisory Board (CDAB) of the City of Palm Bay.
-The CDAB's recommendation shall be presented to City Council for final approval.
-This RFA/P contains information and the required forms for potential applicants to apply and compete for FY 2023-2024 grant awards.
-Potential applicants are advised to read the materials carefully, particularly the information on the types of organizations that are eligible to apply for these grants, suggestions on how to prepare an application, the selection criteria used by the reviewers to evaluate each application, and the other special program requirements.
+All applicants requesting funding under this RFP shall be initially reviewed by the City's Housing & Community Development Division for eligibility in accordance with HUD regulations.
+Its recommended that applicants attend the January 15, 2025 CDAB meeting and a presentation.
+The funding recommendation made by City's staff and the CDAB will be provided to City Council for their final consideration and approval.
+This RFP contains information and the required forms for potential applicants to apply and compete for PY 2024 grant awards.
+Potential applicants are advised to read the materials carefully, particularly the information on the types of organizations that are eligible to apply for these grants, suggestions on how to prepare an proposal, the selection criteria used by the reviewers to evaluate each proposal, and the other special program requirements.

-SECTION II- APPLICATION/PROPOSAL PROCEDURES
+SECTION II- PROPOSAL PROCEDURES

-Submit the applications using a binder clip, three-hole punched on the left side.
+Submit the proposals using a binder clip, three-hole punched on the left side.
 No staples or bound copies please.
-Applications must be received on or before 12:00 p.m. on January 3, 2023 to the following address: Siphikelelo Chinyanganya, Community & Economic Development Department, City Hall Annex, 120 Malabar Road SE, Palm Bay, FL 32907.
-Applications received after 12:00 PM on January 3, 2023 will not be accepted.
-Incomplete applications will not be considered for funding.
+Proposals must be received on or before 3:30 p.m. on January 6, 2025 to the following address: Denise Carter, Community & Economic Development Department, City Hall Annex, 120 Malabar Road SE, Palm Bay, FL 32907.
+Proposals received after 3:30 PM on January 6, 2025 will not be accepted.
+Incomplete proposals will not be considered for funding.

-Only one program or service maybe be submitted per application.
-If an agency is submitting for more than one program or service, a separate application must be submitted.
+Only one program or service maybe be submitted per proposal.
+If an agency is submitting for more than one program or service, a separate proposal must be submitted.
 If an agency submits for more than one program or service, the agency must decide which program or service is to be considered.